 The Rustler Formation contains the most important geohydrologic units in the region.
 The thickness of the Rustler Formation varies between 84 m to 130 m in the northern Delaware Basin and is approximately 95 m thick at the WIPP site.
 It contains three recognized fluid-bearing zones: the Rustler-Salado Contact Residuum, the Culebra Dolomite, and the Magenta Dolomite (shallowest).
 Of the three Rustler units, the Magenta Dolomite and the Culebra Dolomite extend across the WIPP site, whereas the Rustler-Salado Contact Residuum mainly produces water west of the WIPP site.
 Available field data indicate that the transmissivity of the Culebra Dolomite is the highest, followed by the Magenta Dolomite, and the Rustler-Salado Contact Residuum.
-Results of several single- and multiplehole flow tests at the site indicate that the transmissivities of the Culebra Formation at and near the WIPP site.
-Generally, the transmissivity increases from east to west across the WIPP site.
+Results of several single- and multiplehole flow tests at the site indicate that the transmissivities of the Culebra Formation at and near the WIPP site range between $10^{-3}$ meter square per second (m/s) in the Nash Draw to $10^{-8}$ m/s east of the WIPP site.
 The highest transmissivity zones occur in the southeastern, north-central, and northwestern portions of the WIPP site.

 The chemical composition of the Culebra Formation groundwater varies widely within short distances at and near the WIPP site.
 The total dissolved solids (TDS) concentration is lowest in the Magenta Dolomite and highest in the Rustler-Salado Contact Residuum.
 Nearly all the water in the Rustler Formation at the WIPP site has TDS concentrations greater than 10,000 milligrams per liter (mg/l).
-Five km south of the WIPP site, the Culebra Formation water typically contains 3,000 mg/l of TDS.
+Five-km south of the WIPP site, the Culebra Formation water typically contains 3,000 mg/l of TDS.
 At the site itself, the TDS content varies from 12,500 mg/l to 139,500 mg/l.
 Extreme variation in the chemistry of the Culebra Formation water within short distances is illustrated by TDS concentrations of 12,500 mg/l, 153,500 mg/l, and 118,000 mg/l within a distance of 3 km.